-John Watters, Ph.D., Assistant Professor of Economics;
+John Watters, Ph.D., Associate Professor of Economics; jswatters@mckendree.edu; (618) 537-6406; Piper Academic Center 102

 Economics and Finance students focus on the study of the allocation of resources with an emphasis on community, business and financial resources.
 In particular, students will be able to develop and interpret operating budgets, capital budgets, investment portfolios, and develop and manage capital structure.
 After studying economics, students will be able to use tools like opportunity costs, supply, demand, marginal analysis, the equation of exchange, and the theory of trade.
 To be effective in these activities, students will develop their oral and written communication skills, their critical thinking skills, and their numerical skills.